EDWARDS CREEK VALLEY, NEVADA

 There is direct highway access, power, and the property is located near the towns of Fallon and Austin.

 Ameriwest retained Tom Carpenter, consulting geophysicist, to conduct a Phase 1 gravity study of its ECV claims.
 Field work was completed from November 11, 2021. through November 19, 2021.
 Results from this gravity survey indicated a large geophysical low on Ameriwest’s claim block, extending to the northeast off the claim block.
-Ameriwest has subsequently staked an additional 414 claims (bringing total number to 1,243 coniguous claims) to ensure the gravity low anomaly is effectively captured within the Company’s expanded claim block.
-The gravity low is interpreted to be a large depression, filled with sediments, which is part of a closed valley that has potential to host a large lithium brine deposit.
+Ameriwest has subsequently staked an additional 414 claims (bringing total number to 1,243 contiguous claims) to ensure the gravity low anomaly is effectively captured within the Company’s expanded claim block.
+The gravity low is interpreted to be a large depression, filled with sediments, which is part of a closed valley that has potential to host a lithium brine deposit.

 Based on the large gravity low identified in the northeast section of the claim block in Phase 1 and the preliminary results from the single MT line in Phase 2, Ameriwest has expanded the Phase 2 study to include two additional MT lines to the northeast of the four initially planned lines to cover the newly expanded claims.
 This work is scheduled for early 2022, dependent on weather and ground conditions in the valley.